 In compliance with the laws set forth by The Iowa Department of Public Health, all students attending public school in Iowa must submit documentation to the School Nurse’s office for the following requirements:

 Iowa Code, Chapter 139a.8 (6) and Iowa Administrative Code, 641-7.7(139) outline the immunization requirement for students attending licensed child care centers and elementary or secondary schools.
-Students shall have received the required immunizations and submit the Iowa Department of Public Health Certificate of Immunization or have a valid Certificate of Immunization Exemption.
+Students shall have received the required immunizations and submit the Iowa Department of Public Health Certificate of Immunization or have a valid Medical or Religious Exemption form completed and submitted to the school district or building nurse.

 DENTAL SCREENING (grades K and 9th only)